Congratulations, your plants have arrived! Now, time for the fun part - make them a home!

 If you need to store them longer, you can bury the roots in moist sawdust (or similar medium), either outside or in a garage.
 If they remain moist, they can be held this way safely for up to a month or until they are ready to plant.
 If the bare root plants have broken dormancy and your temperatures are below 25 degrees, its best to pot them up and bring them inside next to a window.
 Do NOT overwater.

 See our instructional blog post HERE or our instructional video HERE for more information.

 First things first.
 Before planting - hopefully you’ve put some thought into your garden needs and garden design.
 If not, here's the basics:

 Primary plant considerations include amount of water, light, temperature, soil type, and spacing between plants.
-Reference the plant card that came in your box, or the corresponding plant page on our website, to understand the needs of the species you purchased.
+Reference the plant pages on our website to understand the needs of the species you purchased.
 Find a place in your yard that meets those needs, or make modifications to make your plant feel at home.
 Lastly, it’s nice to bring plants together that enjoy one another’s company - so consider how they might co-evolve over time!

-Plant this pot!
-It fertilizes your plant and leaves roots undisturbed!
-Once you know where your plant is going, dig a hole 1.5 times the width of the plantable eco-pot, and just a little shallower than the height.
+Once you know where your plant is going, dig a hole two times the width of the pot, and almost as deep at the pot is tall.
 Pack down the dirt firmly at the bottom of the hole (to prevent settling, which can lead to crown rot).

-Place entire plantable eco-pot in the hole.
-Test the depth.
+If you have a plant in a plantable eco-pot, place the entire pot in the hole.
+It will lessen root disturbance and fertilize!
+Then, test the depth.
 The soil line of the surrounding garden soil should be the same level as the soil line within the eco-pot.
-The edges of the eco-pot should rise slightly above.
+The edges of the eco-pot should rise slightly above (see pictures below).